-- 1. All development shall comply with the applicable provisions set forth in Chapter 15.20 SMC adopted by Ordinance 1400 in 2004. - 2.
-Steep slopes shall be left in their natural state.
-3. Development within the shoreline area within fifty feet below or above a steep slope shall be prohibited except where a geotechnical analysis demonstrates that the development will be safe from foreseeable risk from geological conditions and will not require structural shoreline stabilization during the life of the proposed development.
+- 1. All development shall comply with the applicable provisions set forth in Chapter 16.08 NMC adopted by the ordinances referenced above. - 2.
+Steep slopes shall be left in their natural state. - 3.
+Development within the shoreline area below or above a steep slope shall be prohibited except where an adequate soils study indicates no adverse effect.
 Such development shall be a shoreline conditional use.